-- Phase 1 projects support the testing of a new and innovative idea at a single shelter or rescue group, where the idea originated.
+- Phase 1 research projects evaluate a new and innovative idea at a single shelter or rescue organization, where the idea originated.

-- Phase 2 projects support the testing of the idea at one additional shelter or rescue group, helping you to learn whether a project can be replicated.
+- Phase 2 research projects evaluate the idea at one additional shelter or rescue organization, helping you to learn whether a project can be replicated.

-- Phase 3 projects expand evaluation of the idea to three - six shelters or rescue groups, testing the idea at organizations of varying types.
+- Phase 3 research projects expand evaluation of the idea to three - six shelters or rescue organizations, testing the idea at organizations of varying types.

-- Phase 4 projects evaluate the idea at 10 - 30 shelters or rescue groups, expanding the project to less well-resourced and a broader variety of organizations.
+- Phase 4 research projects evaluate the idea at 10 - 30 shelters or rescue organizations, expanding the project to less well-resourced and a broader variety of organizations.

 Who Should Apply?

-Animal welfare organizations and research scientists who are associated with a University, College, or 501(c)3 non-profit can apply for this grant.
+Animal welfare organizations and research scientists who are associated with a University, College, government agency or 501(c)3 non-profit can apply for this grant.

-Contact us with an initial inquiry about your idea.
-We let you know whether it's a project that we might consider funding.
-Let us know if you need a research scientist or a shelter/rescue group for your project; we may be able to connect you with someone who will be excited about your idea.
-Submit your application by the deadline, for our review.
+Fill out the Inquiry Form (see "How Do I Apply for a Grant” below) and submit it to us.
+We'll let you know whether it's a research project that we might consider funding.
+Let us know if you need a research scientist or a shelter/rescue group for your research project; we may be able to connect you with someone who will be excited about your idea.
+Then, if invited, submit your completed application by the deadline for our review.

 How Much Money Should I Apply For?

 Apply for what you need to complete the research project.
 The amount awarded to Phase 1 – 4 research grant applicants depends on how many shelters/rescue groups are involved with the project.
 For Phase 2 – 4 research grants, most proposals include funding for the participating organizations.
 Funding generally ranges as follows: